Luke Evans (politician): Personal life

 In May 2019, Evans married fellow GP Dr Charlotte March; they first met whilst they were both at medical school.
-They live in the Bosworth constituency.
+They live in the Hinckley and Bosworth constituency.
 Evans is the eldest of three brothers, all of whom have gone into medicine.

 In 2017, Evans became British Public Speaking Champion.
-He also played rugby during and after university, sang in a competitive Barbershop Chorus, was a Rotarian, and served as a primary school governor.
+He also played rugby during and after university, sang in a competitive barbershop chorus, was a Rotarian, and served as a primary school governor.

 Evans volunteered to help administer the coronavirus vaccine in Bosworth in summer 2021.

+In April 2024 Evans revealed he had been targeted, as part of the honeypot scam centred around William Wragg, having received unsolicited messages on WhatsApp.
+Evans immediately reported both sets of messages to Metropolitan Police, Leicestershire Police and Parliamentary Security – blowing the whistle on the spear phishing targeting of MPs.
+Evans has since praised Leicestershire Police for their support but expressed concerns around Parliament's handling of the situation.